-Just because we can’t currently complete school visits, Educational Psychologists (EPs) are still able to work effectively and efficiently to support schools during these challenging times.
+Through a mix of face-to-face and remote working, Educational Psychologists (EPs) are still able to provide effective and efficient support for schools during these challenging times.
 Here are just a few examples of the work our EPs have been doing during the coronavirus pandemic.
 If you feel your school would benefit from any of these things, please do get in touch (firstname.lastname@example.org).

 2) Supervision – essential in ensuring the wellbeing of yourself and your staff is to provide access to a safe, reflective space.
 Whilst this is something which could be facilitated within school, research suggests that supervision is most effective when facilitated by an external professional as it allows more open, honest reflection.
 This can take the form of an informal discussion, but can also resemble a more structured practice, such as that of the 20 minute self-care space.